Florida Debt Collection Laws

 Judgment proof refers to a situation where a civil monetary judgment creditor cannot collect any of a debtor’s assets or income.
 Many judgment debtors aspire to be judgment-proof through asset protection planning.
 But asset protection will not make you judgment proof in Florida.
 With enough time and money, an aggressive and skilled collection attorney can attack at least some assets of any judgment debtor.
 Do not believe an attorney that promises to make you judgment proof.

-Clients sometimes ask whether they should send a judgment-proof letter to let the creditor know there is nothing to collect.
-In our experience, such judgment proof letters do not do much unless backed by a sworn affidavit describing all assets of the judgment debtor.
+People sometimes ask whether they should send a “judgment-proof letter” to tell the creditor that collection efforts would be unsuccessful.
+Such judgment proof letters are not persuasive unless the debtor is willing to provide the creditor with a sworn affidavit describing all assets of the judgment debtor.

 What personal property can be seized in a judgment in Florida?